 When food/arable-land becomes a scarcity, whole peoples, cultures, and populations, uproot and go on the move.
 Either displacing the people living in the still productive lands, eliminating them, and/or being eliminated themselves.
 Unsurprisingly, such chaotic and tumultuous periods are often the times when new ethnic/racial/cultural identities emerge.

-Feel free to take a look back at the history of the last 8000 or so years for a glimpse of that reality — the smoking, shredded ruins of civilizations, cultures, value systems, and ethnic identifies, are the fertile and chaotic environments where different ways of organizing and experiencing the world begin to emerge and are tested in the very harsh environments of the times.
+Feel free to take a look back at the history of the last 8000 or so years for a glimpse of that reality — the smoking, shredded ruins of civilizations, cultures, value systems, and ethnic identities, are the fertile and chaotic environments where different ways of organizing and experiencing the world begin to emerge and are tested in the very harsh environments of the times.

 And desertification has been, is, and will remain, as a significant driver in the collapse of civilizations.
 Whether directly, or through war, migration, and social/cultural chaos.